georgeglarson/deep-research-privacy/README.md

 A privacy-focused research tool using Venice.ai's uncensored language models and Brave Search.
 Built as a learning project to demonstrate clean TypeScript architecture and API integration.

+This project is a privacy-focused fork of [deep-research](https://github.com/dzhng/deep-research) by [@dzhng](https://github.com/dzhng).
+The original project has been modified to prioritize privacy through the use of Venice.ai's uncensored models and Brave Search integration.

 ## The Coolest Part?
 Run It Your Way! 🚀

 This project is designed to be super flexible - you can run the exact same code in two ways: